 Hello incoming Clarkson students!
-My name is Brandon Gohl ’23, and I’m a freshman University Studies major.
-I am currently working through my second semester at Clarkson, and I couldn’t be happier with my decision to not declare a major before going to college.
+My name is Brandon Gohl ’23, and I’ started at Clarkson as a University Studies major.
+I couldn’t be happier with my decision to not declare a major before going to college.
 Being a University Studies student has presented me with many opportunities that I wouldn’t have had access to if I had taken a different route.
 I would like to share my top reasons for declaring as a University Studies student to help you decide if you should take a similar path.

 A major reason why I wanted to be in University Studies was to take courses related to different majors.
 I was stuck between Engineering & Management and Mechanical Engineering and I knew that my first year of college would direct me one of the two ways depending on how the courses went.
 During my fall semester, my advisor placed me in an E&M course so I could test the waters and see if I enjoyed it.
 I loved my professor but I wasn’t committed to what being an E&M major meant.
 However, I was able to meet new friends that I continue to talk to today and I can now say that that isn’t the path I want to follow.
 After talking with my brother who is a Mechanical Engineer with a minor in sustainable energy at Clarkson, I thought that maybe that’s a path I would enjoy.
 I spoke with my advisor and she placed me in an Energy Systems class that discusses different uses of energy and how they are produced.
 I can confidently say that this class is strengthening my interest in sustainable energy and I likely wouldn’t have discovered it if I stuck with one path and didn’t search for other areas of study.